NikolaOjkicCode/Humble_Beginnings/Think_Java_Book/.6.Chapter/chp_6_exercises/README.md

 	4. Rewrite prod without the temporary variables recurse and result.
 	Hint: You only need one line for the else branch.

+# Exercise 6.6

+Write a recursive method named oddSum that takes a positive odd integer n and returns the sum of odd integers from 1 to n.
+Start with a base case, and use temporary variables to debug your solution.
+You might find it helpful to print the value of n each time oddSum is invoked.

+# Exercise 6.7

+The goal of this exercise is to translate a recursive definition into a Java method.
+The Ackermann function is defined for non-negative integers as follows:

+	$$A(m; n) =